Home » Blog » Asia » Indonesia Travel Guide » How Many Days in Bali: How to Plan Your 1-2 Week Bali Itinerary

 For yoga enthusiasts and even for those with no experience, Samadi Bali offers daily yoga classes.
 Here you can practice different yoga styles, however, Samadi specializes in Ashtanga Yoga.
 Alternatively, try The Practice in Canggu for your fix of yoga and flow.

 Canggu also has some fantastic yoga and surf retreats, as well as fitness classes and retreats!
-Enjoy your lunch with a view at Cinta Café.
-You'll surely love this unique place amidst the rice fields!
+Enjoy your lunch at Milk & Made.
+You'll surely love this unique place with its awesome menu choices.
 Absolutely one I always return to, it's an awesome place.

 Every Sunday from 8 am to 4 pm, the grounds of Samadi transform into a vibrant market where you get to meet local organic farmers and local artisans.
 Have fun selecting the freshest vegetables and fruits.
 Browse through handmade crafts, jewellery, homemade cosmetics, and other goods that you'll find at Samadi Sunday Market.